Metline: Economy

 Metline has a small administrative center for services as it is a center for agricultural commercial operations of the surrounding countryside, including vegetables, wheat, and fodder.
 A small fishing harbor at Cape Zebib supports the local fishing industry.
 A festival in June honors the Spicara maena, called Chawri in Metline.Handmade embroidery in original and Ottoman motifs are of similar styles to those found in the former Ottoman territories of Eastern Europe.
 A wind farm project with 46 wind turbines was expected to be completed by 2011.

 Culture

+The population of Metline is Arab.
 Turkish loan words, such as that for violet (mor ou mour) and barracks (kichla) have entered the language; Greek loan words are also used, such as skala, meaning old port.
 Typical dishes include a traditional macaroni.
 The town, built on a steep slope, is known for its "cubic, terraced dwellings and arcaded streets in the Andalusian style", as is the nearby village of El Alia.
 The most prominent landmark is the Great Mosque of Metline, with its square minaret.